artur-shaik/vim-javacomplete2/README.md

 - Cheng Fang author of original javacomplete plugin;
 - Zhang Li author of vim-javacompleteex plugin;
 - http://github.com/javaparser/javaparser library.

-Originally thanked:

-- Bram Moolenaar and all Vim contributors for Vim;
-- The insenvim project;
-- The javac and gjc sources;
-- Martin Stubenschrott	author of IComplete;
-- Vissale NEANG		author of OmniCppComplete;
-- David Fishburn		author of SQLComplete and others;
-- Nico Weber		testing on the Mac;
-- Thomas Link		testing on cygwin+bash;
-- Zhixing Yu;
-- Rodrigo Rosenfeld Rosas;
-- Alexandru Mo?oi.

 ## FeedBack